RuntimeTools/appmetrics-elk/README.md

 Each of these configurations are dynamically loaded from the 'indexes', 'mappings', 'charts' and 'dashboards' directories in the `appmetrics-elk` install directory.
 It is therefore possible to prevent the configurations from being automatically added by deleting those files, or to add to them by adding existing files.

-**Note:** The 'mappings' directory also provides the configuration of which types of monitoring data are uploaded to ElasticSearch so entries should only be deleted if necessary.
+**Note:** The 'mappings' directory also provides the configuration of which types of monitoring data are uploaded to Elasticsearch so entries should only be deleted if necessary.
 See *[Sending Custom Data to ElasticSeach](#custom-data)* for more information.

 ### Visualizing the data with Kibana 4
 The pre-configuration for Kibana 4 provdes a number of default visualizations, as well as a default dashboard.
 These can subsequently be modified or new visualizations and dashboards created.